clanbrassil/translations-documentation/README.md

 ### Content

 The current static text in Trax comes from various sources:
-- Decisions made by Alexis or Adam
+- Translations chosen by Alexis or Adam
 - Placeholder text for development purposes
 - Existing translations compiled by Clemence